A Survey of Reinforcement Learning For Economics: Reinforcement Learning in Games

 \subsubsection{Neural Fictitious Self-Play}

-NFSP \citep{heinrich2016deep} combines \emph{fictitious play}\footnote{Fictitious play \citep{Brown1951} is a classical learning rule where each player best-responds to the empirical distribution of opponents' past actions.
-Under certain conditions (e.g., two-player zero-sum games), the time-average strategies converge to Nash equilibrium.} \citep{Brown1951} with deep Q-learning.\footnote{Deep Q-Network (DQN) \citep{mnih2015} approximates the Q-function with a neural network, using experience replay and a target network to stabilize training.
+NFSP \citep{heinrich2016deep} combines fictitious play (Section~\ref{sec:kuhn_poker}) with deep Q-learning.\footnote{Deep Q-Network (DQN) \citep{mnih2015} approximates the Q-function with a neural network, using experience replay and a target network to stabilize training.
 The target network $\theta^-$ in the loss function is a delayed copy of the main network, updated periodically.} Each player maintains two networks: a best-response network $Q_\theta$ trained via DQN, and an average strategy network $\bar{\pi}_\phi$ trained via supervised learning on the best-response actions:

 During play, agents follow $\bar{\pi}_\phi$ with probability $1-\eta$ and $Q_\theta$ with probability $\eta$.